 Instead we just walked.
 The path can easily fit two people side by side.
 But most people naturally gravitate to the handrail side.
 Which results in a moment of nervousness when you meet someone in the middle.
 Be polite and risk slipping in the canal?
 Or stick rigidly to the railings?

 I stopped to enjoy the view and take a few photographs halfway over.
 Ignoring the sewage works.
-Focussing on the swirling River Dee far below.
+Focusing on the swirling River Dee far below.
 Watching birds fly beneath me.
 And checking that my son hadn’t gone for a paddle.

 The aqueduct and part of Llangollen canal achieved Unseco World Heritage status in 2009, a worthy tribute to Thomas Telford’s vision.
 Could you imagine it being built nowadays?
 It would be festooned with barriers and safety nets.
 And I’m sure the mortar wouldn’t have been made with ox blood!